xraypy/xraylarch/doc/xrf/index.rst

 ===========================================
-X-ray Fluorescence Analaysis with Larch
+X-ray Fluorescence Analysis with Larch
 ===========================================

 X-ray Fluorescence Data can be maniuplated and displayed with Larch.